 To disable proxy access, clear the checkbox next to Allow proxy access when it's available.

-Permission: To grant access to all users who have access to a specific Compute Engine service account or to a specific user, expand the Permission section and complete the following steps:
+Permission: To grant access to a service account or to a single user, expand the Permission section and complete one of the following steps:

 Security: Select or clear the following checkboxes: